kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 ## Guidelines

 For general Runtime Extension developer guidelines please refer to the guidelines in [Implementing Runtime Extensions](implement-extensions.md#guidelines).
-This section outlines considerations specific to Topology Mutation hooks:
+This section outlines considerations specific to Topology Mutation hooks.

+### Patch extension guidelines
 * **Input validation**: An External Patch Extension must always validate its input, i.e. it must validate that all variables exist, have the right type and it must validate the kind and apiVersion of the templates which should be patched.